aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-3-1/_index.md

 cell.putValue("Welcome to Aspose!");

-//Save ODS in ODF 1.2 version which is default
+//Save ODS in ODF 1.2 version (default)

 OdsSaveOptions options = new OdsSaveOptions();